mantidproject/mantid/docs/source/concepts/HowToDefineGeometricShape.rst

 Bounding-Box
 ------------

 When a geometric shape is rendered in the MantidPlot instrument viewer, Mantid will attempt to automatically construct an axis-aligned bounding box for every geometric shape that does not have one yet.
-Well-defined bounding boxes are required by many features of Mantid, from corectly rendering the instrument to performing calculations in various algorithms.
+Well-defined bounding boxes are required by many features of Mantid, from correctly rendering the instrument to performing calculations in various algorithms.

 For axis-aligned shapes, the automatically calculated bounding boxes can generally be relied upon and are usually ideal.
 However, if a shape is not aligned to the X, Y or Z-axis, or if a shape contains surfaces that are not axis-aligned, then the automatic calculations will often fail or produce bounding boxes that are far too large and not at all representative of the shape they are meant to contain.

 A typical symptom of this is your instrument appearing very small when viewed (forcing you to have to zoom in for a long time to see it).
 In such cases, the axis visualizations also tend to not display properly.

 This can be fixed by explicitly adding a custom bounding-box to shapes that are not axis-aligned or contain surfaces that are not axis-aligned.
 This can